EasyCorp/EasyAdminBundle/Resources/doc/tutorials/configuration-reference.md

     # ...
 ```

-Example of using several form themes:
+You can even use several form themes at the same time.
+Example:

 ```yaml
 easy_admin: